-This point of view has led to the development of a unique commercial fitness application called The Exercise Coach® which is a U.S. based personal fitness training franchise which operates hundreds of strength training studios worldwide.
+The science of strength has led to the development of a unique commercial fitness application called "The Exercise Coach®".
+A U.S.-based personal fitness training franchise, which operates hundreds of strength training studios worldwide.
 The programs offered by The Exercise Coach are designed to help people "get the results that matter most to them" with no more than two, 20-minute workouts per week.

 Training at The Exercise Coach is a real-world technomethodological application of the science of strength and resistance training.
-The technology utilized by The Exercise Coach is known as Exerbotics which is a line of isokinetic strength machines powered by software that has been customized for The Exercise Coach.
-This combination of The Exercise Coach plus Exerbotics was assembled by companies led by Brian Cygan in order to apply the science of strength in an optimized fashion.
+The technology utilized by The Exercise Coach is known as "Exerbotics" which is a line of isokinetic strength machines powered by software that has been customized for The Exercise Coach.
+The combination of The Exercise Coach plus Exerbotics was assembled through the leadership of Brian Cygan in order to apply the science of strength in an optimized fashion.
 Elaborating on the two summary statements above, the following elements were designed into The Exercise Coach and its use of Exerbotics:

-- 1. The primacy of muscle strength and mass as biomarker of health, fitness, and aging - 2.
+- 1. The primacy of muscle strength and mass as a biomarker of health, fitness, and aging - 2.
 The physiology of muscle fiber stimulation and adaption

-- The considerations for the production of maximum, beneficial, systemic results from a single modality of exercise which include:
+- 3. The considerations for the production of maximum, beneficial, systemic results from a single modality of exercise which include:

 - a.
 Intensity of effort

 - b.
 Time-under-load

 - c.
 Equipment selection

 - d.
 Contraction type

 - e.
-Exercise Selection
+Exercise selection

 - f.
 Repetition duration and movement velocity

 - g.
 Frequency of training

 - h.
 Recovery

 - i.
-Range of Motion considerations
+Range of motion considerations

 - j.
 Supervision